yogagii/YogaBlog/content/dayu.md

     * Data can be accessible by user,
     * build up integration function to make sure data Interoperable by other applications.
     * Store, combine and clean data to make the data reusable by user and other applications.

+### CDL

+EDW 企业数据仓库: The primary function of the Enterprise Data Warehouse, is to provide a centralized data store of enterprise-level data.

+The Common Data Layer (CDL) is a repository that centralizes the Supply Chain Data.This common layer can support all digital solutions across the business.
+The CDL ingests and publishes near real-time data from supply chain systems globally.
+The Level 0 layer of the CDL is a direct reflection of the data as it is stored in the upstream source systems.

+CDL defined Databricks as the tool to use for data consumption.
+A secure access to CDL is given via an Azure Active Directory (AD) credential passthrough.

 ## DAYU